Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Review of entanglement wedge

 The configuration of adjacent intervals can be obtained by taking the adjacent limit $l_s\to \epsilon$ where $\epsilon$ is a cut off.
-The minimal entanglement wedge cross section for two adjacent intervals in a pure $AdS_3$ space time may now be obtained from eq. (\ref{min-cross-section}) as \cite{Kudler-Flam:2018qjo}
+The minimal entanglement wedge cross section for two adjacent intervals in a pure $AdS_3$ space time may then be obtained from eq. (\ref{min-cross-section}) as \cite{Kudler-Flam:2018qjo}

-Now using the holographic proposal from eq. (\ref{holo-neg}), the holographic entanglement negativity for the mixed state of adjacent intervals at zero temperature may be written as

-where $\epsilon$ is a redefined UV cut off.
-Note that the above result matches exactly with the entanglement negativity obtained through the replica technique in the large central charge limit \cite{Calabrese:2012nk}.

-Similarly the minimal entanglement wedge cross section for the adjacent intervals at a finite temperature may be computed from eq. (\ref{cross-section-temp}) by taking the adjacent limit $l_s\to \epsilon$.
-Upon using eq. (\ref{holo-neg}), the holographic entanglement negativity for the finite temperature mixed state configuration of adjacent intervals in a $CFT_{1+1}$ may be expressed as
+where $\epsilon$ is the UV cut off.
+Similarly the minimal entanglement wedge cross section for the adjacent intervals at a finite temperature may be computed from eq. (\ref{cross-section-temp}) by taking the adjacent limit $l_s\to \epsilon$ which may be expressed as \cite{Kudler-Flam:2018qjo}

-where $\epsilon$ is the redefined UV cut off.
-This also exactly matches with corresponding $CFT_{1+1}$ replica technique result in the large $c$ limit \cite{Calabrese:2012nk}.

-Note that as earlier there is an alternative proposal for the holographic entanglement negativity \cite{Jain:2017sct} which also reproduces the above results described in eqs. (\ref{adj-zero}) and (\ref{adj-finite}).
-This proposal once again involves a similar combination of bulk geodesics homologous to appropriate combinations of the intervals as follows